E-Resources

 Government, Business, and Education Resources

-If you are new to computers, haven’t used them for a while, are a little unsure and uncomfortable, or just need a bit of a refresher, Digital Learn has the tools to help you tackle technology at your own pace and gain the confidence you need to succeed.
+Digital Learn helps users who are new to computers, haven’t used them for a while, are a little unsure and uncomfortable, or just need a bit of a refresher.
+Digital Learn has the tools to help you tackle technology at your own pace and gain the confidence you need to succeed.

 Form 1040-ES, Estimated Tax for Individuals (PDF)